TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 </figure>

 The URL must be in the format of “<projectID>. appspot.com.”
 For example, “test-15cff.appspot.com” is a valid domain.
-See <a href="#fig25">Figure 25</a> for an example.
+See [Figure 25](#fig25) for an example.
 After entering the URL, press Enter to continue.

 <figure id="fig25">
     <img src="diagrams/non-technical-installation-guide/25-deploy--enter-project-id.png" alt="figure 25" height="122" />